Alex313031/thorium/docs/BUILDING.md

 a tool called [GN](https://gn.googlesource.com/gn/+/refs/heads/main/README.md) to generate `.ninja` files in the build output directory.
 You can create any number of *build directories* with different configurations.
 Create the build output directory by running:
 - Run `gn args out/thorium` and the contents of '[args.gn](https://github.com/Alex313031/thorium/blob/main/args.gn)' in the root of this repo should be copy/pasted into the editor.
-Note that for Windows, Mac, ChromiumOS, or Android there are seperate &#42;_args.gn files for those platforms. *--Include your api keys here at the top or leave blank, and edit the last line to point to the actual path and file name of '&#42;.profdata'*
+Note that for Windows, Mac, ChromiumOS, or Android there are separate &#42;_args.gn files for those platforms. *--Include your api keys here at the top or leave blank, and edit the last line to point to the actual path and file name of '&#42;.profdata'*
 - For more info about args.gn, read the [ABOUT_GN_ARGS.md](https://github.com/Alex313031/thorium/blob/main/infra/DEBUG/ABOUT_GN_ARGS.md) file.
 - '[infra/args.list](https://github.com/Alex313031/thorium/blob/main/infra/args.list)' contains an alphabetical list with descriptions of all possible build arguments; [gn_args.list](https://github.com/Alex313031/thorium/blob/main/infra/gn_args.list) gives a similar list but with the flags in args.gn added.